chkwon/VariationalInequality.jl/README.md

 # To Do

+- Implementing the Diagonalization algorithm, as a simple experiment.

+- Implementing the convex optimization method of [Aghassi et al. (2006)](http://dx.doi.org/10.1016/j.orl.2005.09.006)

 - Implementing the projection algorithm of [Solodov and Svaiter (1999)](http://dx.doi.org/10.1137/S0363012997317475) and check the performance.

 - Writing a wrapper of the [PATH solver](http://pages.cs.wisc.edu/~ferris/path.html) for complementarity problems.
    - Tried to compile a Standalone-C example; couldn't compile both in Mac OS X and Ubuntu due to incompatibility of the library provided.
 Any help is welcome.

 - Interior-point method for VI?